 20 April 2017 - NW839

-Bara, MR to ask the Minister of Higher Education and Training
+Bara, Mr M R to ask the Minister of Higher Education and Training

 With regard to his reply to question 2464 on 6 December 2016, how did each international trip undertaken by management executives of the Public Sector Education and Training Authority (a) directly and (b) indirectly contribute to increasing the number of beneficiaries of skills training?

 According to the Public Sector Education and Training Authority (PSETA), the purpose of attending the World Skills Conference was to:

 - To participate in the World Skills Leaders Forum, network and exchange ideas with global leaders in skills development;

 - Capacitate senior management on international skills development trends and provide exposure to leaders in the field of vocational skills development;

 - To be exposed to innovative skills development interventions for youth; and